 For many years, Elizabeth has advised a nationwide healthcare organization that insures, delivers and administers clinical care in 50 states.
-This organization is reimbursed by both private and public payors.
-She has advised this organization with respect to regulatory, contracting, reimbursement, ERISA compliance and litigation matters.
+She has advised this organization with respect to regulatory, contracting, reimbursement, ERISA-compliance and litigation matters.
 Elizabeth is familiar with the significant regulatory changes resulting from the enactment and implementation of the ACA, and the ongoing change requirements resulting from the expansion of government coverage under both Medicare and Medicaid.
 Elizabeth has advised insurers seeking licensure to enter a new state with health products.
 She advises participants in all aspects of the health care system, including insurers, provider groups, group purchasing organizations, hospital systems, pharmacy benefit managers and providers of senior care living facilities and medical services.
 Elizabeth has a great deal of experience advising purchasers of, lenders to and investors in, healthcare organizations concerning both the target's regulatory compliance and relevant trends in the healthcare industry.
 She has advised concerning investments in hospital systems, provider organizations, drug and device companies and healthcare payors.
 A description of key transactions that Elizabeth has been involved in is below.

 Elizabeth's clients report that they have been very satisfied with the litigation outcomes she has delivered.
 They attribute this success to her mature sense of risk assessment, allowing her to give "odds beating" advice when it comes to strategic decisions involving how hard to push a case, whether to try it, and when, and under what circumstances, to settle.
 Many of Elizabeth's clients report that over time she has become a valuable member of their management team, having developed a strong understanding of their business needs and imperatives.
 Elizabeth's clients often refer her services to their colleagues.